Kim Richards As A Grandmother: Has New Role Caused ‘RHOBH’ Star To Relapse?

-Kim Richards has been taking some time for herself over the past couple of years, as she has struggled with some personal issues.
+Kim Richards has been taking some time for herself over the past couple of years as she has struggled with some personal issues.
 Not only was she arrested while the whole world was watching about 18 months ago, but Richards also lost her ex-husband to cancer.
 It’s no secret that Kim and her ex-husband were best friends, so his death was a huge loss for her.
-But these days, Kim is focusing on being a grandmother and she’s in love with her new grandson.
+But these days, Kim is focusing on being a grandmother, and she’s in love with her new grandson.

-According to a new tweet, Kim Richards is now revealing that she’s doing very well with her new role as a grandmother and she’s even babysitting her grandson now.
-While she was filming The Real Housewives of Beverly Hills, Richards explained that she was nervous about her new role, as she remembered the anxiety she felt about becoming a mother herself many years ago.
+According to a new tweet, Kim Richards revealed that she’s doing very well with her new role as a grandmother, and she’s even babysitting her grandson now.
+While she was filming The Real Housewives of Beverly Hills, Richards explained that she was nervous about her new role as she remembered the anxiety she felt about becoming a mother herself many years ago.
 And while some people understand why she would feel nervous for her daughter, Eden Sassoon believed that her anxiety and nervousness could cause a relapse.
 However, it sounds like she’s actually doing quite well.

 “Somebody wasn’t very sleepy last nightI’m absolutely COMPLETELY IN LOVE!! #grandson #gramma #love #grateful,” Kim Richards revealed on Instagram, sharing in a separate post, “Saturday nights never felt so right!
 It’s amazing how someone so little can change your life!#grateful #grandson #gramma #love.”